 </aside>

-The most frequently used collections are ArrayList, HashSet, and HashMap.
-Each implements an interface above it in the hierarchy.
-To understand the Collections Framework, we need to briefly cover these interfaces.
-Take a look at the image below:
+The most frequently used collection implementations in backend work are ArrayList, HashSet, and HashMap.
+Each one is connected to interfaces above it in the hierarchy.
+To understand why they behave differently, we first need to look at those interfaces.

-In the diagram above, Iterable sits at the top with the most abstract functionality.
-As you move down the hierarchy, classes become more specific and provide more functionality.
+In the diagram above, Iterable sits near the top with very general functionality.
+As you move down the hierarchy, interfaces and classes become more specific and provide more behavior.

-Iterator’s forEachRemaining() and remove() methods are left out as they’re not required
+Iterator’s forEachRemaining() and remove() methods are left out here because they are not required to implement.

 <aside> ⌨️

 Take a look at the interface.
-Don't worry about understanding everything—just explore and find questions to ask 🙂
+Do not worry about understanding everything.
+Explore it and write down questions to ask.

 </aside>